General Artwork Specifications

 - Page 2 will be the Reverse side of the Business Card.

 - Page 3 should be Spot UV to be applied to Page 1 ONLY (using a spot colour marked Spot UV).

 SCODIX looks best when you follow some basic design fundamentals where often LESS can be MORE when adding SCODIX to your design.
 There are a few rules to follow to achieve the best result when applying SCODIX.

 SCODIX High Build cannot bleed outside of trim area.
 (Please leave 3mm from the edge of the SCODIX application to the product trim area)

 SCODIX High Build cannot be applied over the score/fold areas of a Presentation Folder.
 (Please leave 3mm from the SCODIX application to the product score/fold area).

 Supplying Final Artwork

-When supplying final artwork, SCODIX artwork should be supplied as an extra page set as 100% Spot Colour named ‘Scodix’.
+When supplying final artwork, SCODIX artwork should be supplied as a single PDF, including all other pages, with a 100% Spot Colour named ‘Scodix’.